Hotel Financial Model

 - Create financial projections for up to 10 years and test them using a range of assumptions;

 - Account for various unit types, taking into account seasonal change and year-to-year fluctuations of prices and occupancy;

 - Analyze for different sources of income, such as accommodation, food and beverages, retail and use of amenities;

 - Manage different sales channels, such as direct reservation, booking engines and travel agents.

-Although being rather simple and user-friendly, this model offers a full range of the professional financial modelling tool’s features.
+Although being rather simple and user-friendly, this hotel feasibility study model offers a full range of the professional financial modelling tool’s features.
 Let’s dive into each section:

 Start working from the Dashboard.
 Here you will find the links to all parts of the model, as well as few settings and assumptions.

 - Set a length of the Projection Period (from 2 to 10 years) by picking from the drop down list;

 - Enter the Start Date of the project;

 - Enter a code of the currency which all monetary amounts will be displayed in;